aersoares81/helvetica_blanc_wallpapers/examples/examples_readme.md

-These are just images to be used in the reade me file.
+These are just images to be used in the readme me file.